dinhomathias/Amc/Extensions-–-Your-first-Bot.md

 ```
 **Related docs:** [telegram.ext.MessageHandler](http://pythonhosted.org/python-telegram-bot/telegram.ext.messagehandler.html)

-From now on, your bot should reply to all regular text messages that don't start with a command with a message that has the same content.
+From now on, your bot should echo all non-command messages it receives.

 **Note:** As soon as you add new handlers to `dispatcher`, they are in effect.